shaheer9023/Quarter-3/Assignment-1/README.md

 ---

 ### 2. **Model**
-This tells the system which AI version to use, like `gpt-4` or `gpt-3.5-turbo`.
+This tells the system which AI version to use, like `Gemini Ultra` , `Gemini Pro` and `Gemini Nano`.
 Different models have different abilities, and you choose based on your needs.

 ---